 Woodfire NC 2020 at STARworks in Star, NC has been moved to May 2021.
 Hopefully I will still be moderating a panel I organized called The Thread You Follow with Linda Christianson, Naomi Dalglish and Lindsay Oesterritter.
 At some point I will be exhibiting the painted panels using North Carolina clays that I began experimenting with during my short winter residency at STARworks.

-Planning ahead I will be teaching a 5-day Demo/Workshop at the Alison Palmer Studio in South Kent, Connecticut, October 1-5, 2021
+Planning even further ahead I will be teaching a 5-day Demo/Workshop at the Alison Palmer Studio in South Kent, Connecticut, October 1-5, 2021.

 Visits to our studio and gallery may be made by appointment.

 Wishing all good health and fortitude in these trying times.